Adult Certificate Programs FAQs

 For people who want to make a sustained commitment to their creative learning, RISD|CE certificates can help you develop your portfolio, explore a new career path or life pursuit, expand an existing career or start your own business.
 Widely acknowledged by employers and the creative sector, certificate completion demonstrates the level of interest, commitment and ability necessary to seriously advance your skills.

-Most certificates require 378 hours of study: 162 hours in the Core level and 216 hours of study in the Concentration level of your choice.
-Jewelry + Light Metals requires 324 hours of study; 162 hours in the Core level and 162 hours in the Concentration level.
-Students enroll in certificate courses at their own pace, but an approximate timeframe for certificate completion is 2 years – taking 14 or 15 courses consecutively.
+Most certificates require 396 hours of study: 162 hours in the Core level and 234 hours of study in the Concentration level of your choice.
+Jewelry + Light Metals requires 324 hours of study; 162 hours in the Core Level and 162 hours in the Concentration Level.
+Students enroll in certificate courses at their own pace, but an approximate timeframe for certificate completion is 2.5 to 3 years – taking 14 or 15 courses consecutively.

 Programs are led by diverse, expert faculty – academics, creative practitioners, entrepreneurs and industry leaders – with professional connections to the creative economy.